kj455/next-compose-middleware/README.md

 # 🧵 Next Compose Middleware

-This is a library for building Next.js complex middleware declaratively.
-You can create highly readable and manageable middleware by composing multiple functions together.
+`next-compose-middleware` is a library that simplifies building complex, declarative middleware for Next.js applications.
+It allows you to create highly readable and maintainable middleware by composing multiple functions together.

 ## 🌟 Features
 - Path-based middleware execution (like "Nested Middleware")